Let’s talk about your design budget.

 Sure, I’m exaggerating, but you get the point.

-On the flip side of that, if you’re a marketing director at a large corporation and you’re looking for a full rebrand across multiple continents with hundreds of thousands of design assets, new brand guidelines, marketing campaigns, videos, animations and more, then you’re probably going to want to look at your budget in stages.
+On the flip side of that, if you’re a Marketing Manager at a large corporation and you’re looking for a full rebrand across multiple continents with hundreds of thousands of design assets, new brand guidelines, marketing campaigns, videos, animations and more, then you’re probably going to want to look at your budget in stages.
 And Canny can help you with that.

 It’s important that both parties have a complete understanding of each other.
 And getting to know your budget goes a long way to making sure that we’re not all wasting each other’s time.